Welcome to the oven!

 Finally!
 Now I understand that 80's song.

-On that first day, the air temperature was 84°(F), but the heat radiating off the sand bumped it into triple digits (those three digits starting with the number two).
+On that first day, the 84° temperature felt hot.
+The heat radiating off the sand was in triple digits (at least)..

-That was my first impression of Kodachrome campground in southern Utah, just south of Bryce national park.
-It was an oven that we had stepped into.
+My first impression of Kodachrome State Park in southern Utah, just south of Bryce National Park:

 One night, in fact, I enjoyed it a little too much.

-Thankful for the cooling evening breezes on our second night, I started a campfire and we cooked beer brats over the fire.
-I’m not quite sure what happened next, but I do know that bottle of rum was full when I started, and three quarters gone in the morning which was confirmed by means of bleary eyes and abdominal flutters.
+Thankful for the cooling evening breezes on our second night, I started a campfire, and we cooked beer brats over the fire.
+I’m not sure what happened next, but I know that bottle of rum was full when I started, and three quarters gone in the morning.
+I confirmed this via bleary eyes and abdominal flutters.

-Needless to say I remember very little from that night except standing up to check the fire and falling onto the fire pit.
-Lucky me: I hit the metal wall and fell outside the pit, shaving several layers of skin off my left forearm.
-The wound is now nearly healed and I’ll have a nice two-inch scar which – assuming I learned my lesson – I expect to make good use of in the future:
+I remember very little from that night except standing up to check the fire and falling onto the fire pit.
+Luckily I hit the metal wall and fell outside the pit, shaving several layers of skin off my left forearm.
+The wound is now healed.

 Bartender: “Sir, would you like another drink?”

-We took the dogs on a tour of Bryce view point parking lots and the one trail they are allowed on (a short portion of the Rim Trail).
+We took the dogs on a tour of Bryce viewpoint parking lots and the one trail for pets (a short portion of the Rim Trail).
 I took photos.
-We also hiked a couple trails in Kodachrome where I took more photos.
+We also hiked a couple of trails in Kodachrome, where I took more photos.

 photo at top of one Kodachrome trail